-Fiber splicing, also known as fiber optic cable splicing, is the process of joining two bare fibers that are not joined together using a particular optical fiber fusion splicer.
-Fiber splicing is more than just fusing two bare fibers together; it’s a procedure that includes removing the fiber cable jacket and tubes, securing the fiber, cleaving the fiber, peeling the coating, fusion splicing the fiber, placing the splice into the splice tray, and so on.
-The operator is required to observe attentively, think through, and standardize the operation, particularly in the end face preparation, fusion splicing, putting splice, and other aspects.
+Fiber splicing is also called fiber optic cable splicing, that is using a special equipment optical fiber fusion splicer to fuse two bare fibers that are not connected into a whole.
+Fiber splicing is not as simple as fusing two bare fibers together, it’s a process: stripping fiber cable jacket and tubes, securing the fiber, cleaving the fiber, stripping the coating, fusion splicing the fiber, placing splice into splice tray and so on, and is a series of meticulous work.
+Especially in the end face preparation, fusion splicing, placing splice and other aspects, the operator is required to observe carefully, think over, and standardize the operation.

-Tool: Fusion splicer, fiber cleaver, fiber optic stripper, 95% industrial alcohol, dust-free paper or absorbent cotton, wire stripper, needle-nose pliers, optical power meter, light source, connectors, cutter, vice and so on.
+Tool: Fusion splicer, 95% industrial alcohol, fiber optic stripper, fiber cleaver, absorbent cotton or dust-free paper, needle-nose pliers, wire stripper, connectors, light source, optical power meter, cutter, vice and so on.

 Environment: Dust-free environment is the best, or where dust is not visible.

-Following is the steps of splicing a fiber optic cable, taking Optical Fiber Splice Closure as example (ODF Distribution Frame, Optical Fiber Terminal Box or other equipments are similar)
+Following is the steps of fiber splicing, taking Optical Fiber Splice Closure as example (Optical Fiber Terminal Box, ODF Distribution Frame or other equipments are similar)